Branching States as The Emergent Structure of a Quantum Universe

 More recently, the rise of quantum information theory (QI), with its improved understanding of exquisitely-quantum resources, including entanglement and coherence, brought new concepts and powerful technical tools into this mix.
 Within the realm of equilibrium systems, notable techniques that clarify such micro-to-macro connections are found in the tools of quantum typicality \cite{Gemmer,Popescu,Deffner2015NP}, large-deviations theory \cite{Touchette}, and, more generally, concentration of measure phenomena \cite{Ledoux}.
 Indeed, the problem of understanding the emergence of thermal equilibrium in a quantum system exhibits similarities to the issue of understanding the emergence of classicality.
 Both involve a large number of degrees of freedom and macroscopic systems are, to a certain degree, both classical and thermal \cite{Le}.
 However, the perspectives target different questions: a classical limit does not require equilibrium, but it can support it.

 Unequivocally, environment-induced decoherence \cite{basis1,basis2} is now recognized as a necessary element in the complex mechanism that leads a quantum system to hide its quantum-only nature in favor of a classical phenomenology.
-Taking one step further, Quantum Darwinism (QD)~\cite{Zurek2000AP,Zurek2003RMP,Ollivier2004PRL,Ollivier2005PRA,robin1,robin2, Zurek2009NP, touil2021eavesdropping, girolami2022quantitative} then recognizes the active role played by a structured, many-body environment in explaining the emergence of classicality.
+Taking one step further, Quantum Darwinism (QD)~\cite{Zurek2000AP,Zurek2003RMP,Ollivier2004PRL,Ollivier2005PRA,robin1,robin2, Zurek2009NP, strongqd1,strongqd2, touil2021eavesdropping, girolami2022quantitative,ffs1,ffs2,ffs3} then recognizes the active role played by a structured, many-body environment in explaining the emergence of classicality.
 In QD, the environment is understood as a communication channel, through which one learns about components of the world around us.
 The many-body nature of environments, therefore, becomes central, leading to the conclusion that classical information about pointer states is all that can be faithfully accessed by the different parts of an environment probing it.
-While the phenomenological picture of QD enjoys empirical support \cite{Unden19,Chen19,Ciampini18}, the many-body nature of environments hinders our general ability to uniquely pinpoint the structure \footnote{Here, by ``structure'' we mean the organization of the coefficients defining the state.
-Separable states, or zero-discord states are an example.} of quantum correlations underlying the emergence of classical phenomenology.
-Perhaps even more concerning is the possible nonuniqueness of such a structure, allowing for competing mechanisms to underlie the quantum-to-classical transition.
-This Letter provides clear answers to both of these challenges.
+While the phenomenological picture of QD enjoys empirical support \cite{Unden19,Chen19,Ciampini18}, the many-body nature of environments hinders our general ability to uniquely pinpoint the structure of correlations underlying the emergence of classical phenomenology.
+Perhaps even more concerning is the possible non-uniqueness of such a structure, allowing for competing mechanisms to underlie the quantum-to-classical transition.
+This article provides clear answers to both of these challenges.